-Have an undergraduate GPA of not less than 2.7 or better on a 4.0 scale (cumulative at the end of the final semester of undergraduate work, or be granted provisional admission followed by a review after completion of 6 hours.

-Candidates must successfully complete the PRAXIS I and II (Elementary Content Knowledge) assessments, Virginia Communication and Literacy Assessment (VCLA)

-\\\\\ Submit official transcripts to verify core content areas for Special Education.
+Candidates seeking admission must: Complete a graduate application Have an undergraduate GPA of not less than 3.0 or better on a 4.0 scale (cumulative at the end of the final semester of undergraduate work.
+Present a competitive GRE score according to University policy.
+Candidates must successfully complete the PRAXIS Core Academic Skills for Educators (CASE) Mathematics and the Virginia Communication and Literacy Assessment (VCLA) Submit official transcripts to verify core content areas for Special Education.

+IV.
+Candidates must maintain a 3.0 GPA at the graduate level in order to be retained in graduate school.